Aleksandr Tvardovsky: Biography

 In January 1965, a few month after Khrushchev had been ousted, Tvardovsky wrote an article commemorating 40 years of Novy Mir, in which he singled out several new young writers for praise, including Andrei Sinyavsky.
-ON 15 April, Izvestia - under a new chief editor - commissioned a piece accusing Tvardovsky of 'losing his sense of proportion' when he criticised Stalinist literature, and of being too much of an admirer of Solzhenitsyn.
+On 15 April, Izvestia - under a new chief editor - commissioned a piece accusing Tvardovsky of 'losing his sense of proportion' when he criticised Stalinist literature, and of being too much of an admirer of Solzhenitsyn.
 Five months later, Sinyavsky was arrested.
 According to rumour, the authorities then intended to sack Tvardovsky and appoint Konstantin Simonov in his place, but Simonov refused the position, and Tvardovsky's staff threatened to strike.

+In 1968, Tvardovskii wrote his last book, "By Right of Memory", in which he discusses his complicated relationship with his family and his guilt and trauma over the arrest of his father and siblings.
+He also worked on an unfinished poem on the same themes, which would be named Pan Tvardovskii.
+The name is a reference to a Polish figure similar to Faust, but also to the title "Pan", "Sir", by which his family members were treated in the region in which Tvardovskii grew.

 In February 1970, Tvardovsky was dismissed from Novy Mir.
 In May, Zhores Medvedev, a contributor to Novy Mir was arrested and interned in a psychiatric hospital in Kaluga.
 It was common practice in the USSR to abuse psychiatry to silence critics.
 Tvardovsky and the writer Vladimir Tendryakov visited Medvedev on 6 June, when according to Medvedev, "the doctors were deeply affected by their conversation" and agreed to release Medvedev.
 On the day he was released, on 17 June, Tvardovsky was summoned before a communist party official, rebuked for interfering in the case and told "we were going to give you a very different award."
 This was a reference to his 60th birthday, when he was awarded the Order of the Red Banner "for services to the development of Soviet poetry" - implying that he would have received a more prestigious award if he had not intervened.

 Devastated at losing the editorship of Novy Mir, Tvardovsky's health collapsed, and he died in December 1971.
 On hearing of his death, Solzhenitsyn wrote:

 There are many ways of killing a poet.
 The method chosen for Tvardovsky was to take away his off-spring, his passion, his journal.
 The sixteen years of insults meekly endured by this hero were little, so long as his journal survived, so long as literature was not stopped, so long as people were printed in it and people read it.
 Too little!
 So they heaped the coals of disbandment, destruction and injustice upon him.
 Within six months, these coals had consumed him.
 Six months later, he took to his death-bed.